Radical feminism: Protest of biased coverage of lesbians

-In November 1972 two women in a sexual relationship, Marion Ihns and Judy Andersen, were arrested and charged with hiring a man to kill Ihns's abusive husband.
+In November 1972, two women in a sexual relationship, Marion Ihns and Judy Andersen, were arrested and charged with hiring a man to kill Ihns's abusive husband.
 Pretrial publicity, particularly that by Bild, Germany's largest tabloid, was marked by anti-lesbian sensationalism.
 In response, lesbian groups and women's centers in Germany joined in fervent protest.
 The cultural clash continued through the trial which eventually resulted in the conviction of the women in October 1974 and life sentences for both.
 However, a petition brought by 146 female journalists and 41 male colleagues to the German Press Council resulted in its censure of the Axel Springer Company, Bild's publisher.
 At one point in the lead up to the trial Bild had run a seventeen consecutive day series on "The Crimes of Lesbian Women".

 Genital self-exams

-Helped women to gain knowledge about how their own bodies functioned so they would no longer need to rely solely on the medical profession.
+These helped women to gain knowledge about how their own bodies functioned so they would no longer need to rely solely on the medical profession.
 An outgrowth of this movement was the founding of the Feminist Women's Health Center (FFGZ) in Berlin in 1974.

 Social organization and aims

 Radical feminists have generally formed small activist or community associations around either consciousness raising or concrete aims.
 Many radical feminists in Australia participated in a series of squats to establish various women's centers, and this form of action was common in the late 1970s and early 1980s.
 By the mid-1980s many of the original consciousness raising groups had dissolved, and radical feminism was more and more associated with loosely organized university collectives.
 Radical feminism can still be seen, particularly within student activism and among working-class women.
 In Australia, many feminist social organizations had accepted government funding during the 1980s, and the election of a conservative government in 1996 crippled these organizations.
 A radical feminist movement also emerged among Jewish women in Israel beginning in the early 1970s.

 While radical feminists aim to dismantle patriarchal society, their immediate aims are generally concrete.
 Common demands include expanding reproductive rights.
 According to writer Lisa Tuttle in The Encyclopedia of Feminism it was "defined by feminists in the 1970s as a basic human right, it includes the right to abortion and birth control, but implies much more.
-To be realised, reproductive freedom must include not only woman's right to choose childbirth, abortion, sterilisation or birth control, but also her right to make those choices freely, without pressure from individual men, doctors, governmental or religious authorities.
+To be realised, reproductive freedom must include not only a woman's right to choose childbirth, abortion, sterilisation or birth control, but also her right to make those choices freely, without pressure from individual men, doctors, governmental or religious authorities.
 It is a key issue for women, since without it the other freedoms we appear to have, such as the right to education, jobs and equal pay, may prove illusory.
 Provisions of childcare, medical treatment, and society's attitude towards children are also involved."